DREAMING IN WATER

 Vern began trumpet lessons at the age of 4 with his father, teacher/composer/arranger, Vernon Miller Sr. and later switched to the Tuba as his main instrument.
 Upon graduating high school, Vern was awarded a Tuba scholarship to Boston University, School of Fine Arts, where he received his Bachelor's degree in Music and was the recipient of the Theodore Presser Foundation Fellowship for graduate study in music composition.

-Vern is presently the bass player for “The Caterpillar Book” (who are completing work on their debut CD) and 60’s legendary rock band, “The Remains.”
-He previously taught Instrumental Music and Guitar in the Maplewood-South Orange Public Schools where he directed the 7th and 8th Grade Concert Bands and Jazz Ensembles.
-Along with keeping a busy writing, performing and recording schedule, he also teaches Guitar, Bass Guitar, Songwriting, audio engineering and music technology in his home studio.
-He is married and lives on Lake Shawnee with his wife, water-color artist, Sue Miller, and their diatonically challenged dog, Autumn, in what is locally referred to as “the house of art and music.”
+Along with keeping a busy composing/songwriting and recording schedule, he also teaches Guitar, Bass Guitar, Songwriting, Music Composition, Audio Engineering, Music Production and Technology in his home studio.
+He is married and lives on Lake Shawnee with his wife, water-color artist, Sue Miller, and their diatonically challenged Goldendoodle, Sadie, in what is locally referred to as "the house of art and music."

 Vern and his wife Sue